 This dip was just as good on day three as on day one, so feel free to make it a few days in advance of any parties—that is, if you have enough self-control not to eat it.

 If you plan to add herbs to the dip, hold off adding them until right before serving.
 Herbs like chives will brown slightly in the fridge if the dip is made too far in advance.

 Helpful tip!
-Slice the figs, then chop the figs and pistachios together.
-This helps prevent the pistachios from flying all over the place when you chop them.
+If using dried figs, slice them first, then chop the figs and pistachios together.
+This helps prevent the pistachios from flying all over the place.

 For the whipped goat cheese: